tapyu/algorithms/optimization_theory/README.md

     - [Boyd, S. and Vandenberghe, L., 2004.
 Convex optimization.
 Cambridge university press][23].
     - [Dattorro, J., 2010.
 Convex optimization & Euclidean distance geometry.
 Lulu. com.][24]
 - Others:
     - [Stanford Engineering Everywhere - EE364A - Convex Optimization I][22]: Taught by Stephen Boyd.
+This course is the main reference and is mostly based on his book.
-    - [EE364b - Convex Optimization II][25]
+    - [EE364b - Convex Optimization II][25]: This course is a continuation of EE364A.

 ## Technical references